 We have discretion in the investment of our capital.
 We seek long-term capital appreciation through venture capital investments in equity-focused securities that we believe have exceptional growth potential.
 These businesses can range in stage from pre-revenue to generating positive cash flow.
 These businesses tend to be thinly capitalized, unproven, small companies that lack management depth, have little or no history of operations and are developing unproven technologies.
 These businesses may be privately held or publicly traded.
 We historically have invested in equity securities of these companies that are generally illiquid due to restrictions on resale and to the lack of an established trading market.
 We refer to our portfolio of investments in equity and equity-related securities in later sections of the Management's Discussion and Analysis of Financial Condition and Results of Operations ("MD&A") as our "equity-focused" portfolio of investments.
 We may take advantage of opportunities to generate near-term cash flow by investing in non-convertible debt securities of businesses.
 These businesses tend to be generating cash or have near-term visibility to reaching positive cash flow.
+We refer to our portfolio of investments in the positive cash flow.
 We refer to our portfolio of investments in non-convertible debt in later sections of the MD&A as our "venture debt" portfolio of investments.

 We are long-term investors.
 We seek to identify investment opportunities in industries and markets that will be growth opportunities three to seven years from the date of our initial investment.
-Our efforts to identify and predict future growth industries and markets relies on patient and deep due diligence in nanotechnology-enabled innovations developed at universities and corporate and government research laboratories and the examination of macroeconomic and microeconomic trends and industry dynamics.
+We expect to invest capital in these companies at multiple points in time subsequent to our initial investment.
+We refer to such investments as "follow-on" investments.
+Our efforts to identify and predict future growth industries and markets rely on patient and deep due diligence in nanotechnology-enabled innovations developed at universities and corporate and government research laboratories, and the examination of macroeconomic and microeconomic trends and industry dynamics.
 We believe it is the early identification of and investments in these growth opportunities that will lead to investment returns for our shareholders, growth of our net assets, and capital for us to invest in tomorrow's growth opportunities.